chxzhangxox/Pic10C-FinalProject/README.md

 Idea2
 Project: Whac-A-Pokemon

-Player is able to hit the Pokemon that randomly moves up and down with a hammer.
-With different pokemons the scores are different.
-Also pokemons associates with higher score will move faster.
+Player is able to hit the Pokemon that randomly goes out side pokeballs in a 5*5 grid with a hammer (similar to Wrack-A-Mole).
+Each hit adds score of one.
+I'll continue to update.